 Hidden Camera Use in Alaska

 Hidden cameras are commonly used both inside and outside of homes.
-Although they are designed to help residents have peace of mind that someone breaking into their home may hopefully be identified.
+Although they are designed to help residents have peace of mind that someone breaking into their home may hopefully be identified, this is not always the case.
 The problem is that tools invented for good reasons are often misused.

 Alaska is known as a one-party consent state.
 For hidden cameras, this means that at least one person involved in a situation must give their consent.
 For example, if you, your spouse, or your roommate decide to install a hidden camera system in the home, that may be perfectly legal provided that the cameras aren’t placed in areas that have a certain expectation of privacy, such as a bedroom or a bathroom.

-It is not legal to install or use a hidden camera to monitor or record someone without their permission.
+It is never legal to install or use a hidden camera to monitor or record someone without their permission.
 For example, you broke up with your significant other and moved into your own place.
-They use a hidden camera to spy on you.
+They use a hidden camera to spy on you in your new home.